-The directors of the Company submit this report and the audited financial statements as of and for the period from incorporation, 26 October 2020, to 31 December 2021.
+The directors present their report and the audited financial statements of the Company for the 52 weeks ended 31 December 2022.
+The comparative period covers the period from incorporation, 26 October 2020, to 31 December 2021.

 Where the requirements of the Directors' Report in accordance with the Companies Act have been met in the Form 10-K, details of this have been provided in the table below and referenced to the Form 10-K accordingly.